 April 6, 1949: Lieutenant Stewart Ross Graham, United States Coast Guard, and his crewman, Aviation Metalsmith 2nd Class (AM2) Robert McAuliffe, completed the longest unescorted helicopter flight on record.
-They flew a Sikorsky HO3S-1G, serial number 51-234, from the Coast Guard Air Station, Elizabeth, New Jersey, to Coast Guard Air Station Port Angeles, Washington, via San Diego, California, covering a distance of 3,750 miles (6,035 kilometers) in 57.6 flight hours over 11 days.
+They flew a Sikorsky HO3S-1G, serial number 51-234, from the Coast Guard Air Station, Elizabeth City, North Carolina, to Coast Guard Air Station Port Angeles, Washington, via San Diego, California, covering a distance of 3,750 miles (6,035 kilometers) in 57.6 flight hours over 11 days.

 Lieutenant Graham was the first pilot to fly a helicopter from a ship.
 On 16 January 1944, he flew a Sikorsky YR-4B, serial number 46445, from the deck of a British freighter, SS Daghestan, while in convoy from New York to Liverpool.
 After 30 minutes, he returned to the freighter.
 He was a pioneer in the use of the helicopter by the Coast Guard and the Navy.

 The HO3S (Sikorsky S-51) was a second-generation helicopter, capable of carrying a pilot and up to three passengers.
 The cabin was built of aluminum with Plexiglas windows.
 The fuselage was built of plastic-impregnated plywood, and the tail boom was wood monocoque construction.